Partner, Goldman Ismail Tomaselli Brennan & Baum LLP

 Additional Representative Litigation

-Gerber v.
+- Gerber v.
 Bayer Corp.
-California state court Magnevist® case alleging that Magnevist® caused plaintiff to develop nephrogenic systemic fibrosis.
-Settled two weeks before trial.
+Lead trial counsel in California state court trial in which plaintiff claimed Magnevist® caused rare nephrogenic systemic fibrosis disease.
+Case settled two weeks before trial.

-In re Sprint Fidelis® Leads Products Liability Litigation
+In re Medtronic, Inc. Sprint Fidelis Leads Products Liability Litigation

-Represent Medtronic as part of national trial team relating to mass tort litigation regarding Medtronic’s Sprint Fidelis® heart defibrillator lead.
+National trial counsel for Medtronic in mass tort litigation regarding Medtronic’s Sprint Fidelis® heart defibrillator leads subject to product recall.

 Pioneer Hi-Bred International v.
 DeKalb Genetics